113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--catalog CATALOG</dt>
   <dd>The catalog name or ID.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>Specifies output format.
-Default is terminal-friendly and the only supported alternative is JSON.
-For example: `--output json`</dd>
+The default is terminal-friendly and the only supported alternative is JSON, for example, `--output json`.</dd>
   </dl>

 ### Example
-{: #list-example}
+{: #get-example}

-List all of the offerings that are in the `dev-catalog`.
+List all of the products that are in the `dev-catalog` catalog.

 ```
 ibmcloud catalog offering list --catalog dev-catalog